Red List (Provincial)

 Adult butterflies have a wingspan of approximately 3 cm (1.5 in).
 The top side of the wings are drab brown or blackish-brown.
 The undersides of the wings are grayish-brown featuring a few black spots, slightly edged with white scaling.
 Caterpillar larvae are light green with jagged whitish stripes and a dark brown head.

 Adults fly from late May to early July.
-Found in unforested Sagebrush/Bluebunch Wheatgrass habitat in the south Okanagan Valley between 600 and 1100 m elevation where Silky and Sulphur Lupine plants are present.
-May have a mutualistic relationship with certain ant species.
+They are found in unforested Sagebrush/Bluebunch Wheatgrass habitat in the south Okanagan Valley between 600 and 1100 m elevation where Silky and Sulphur Lupine plants are present.
+Halfmon Hairstreaks may have a mutualistic relationship with certain ant species.

 You Can Help!

-Consult with professionals about developing and implementing a prescribed burn prescription
+-Consult with professionals about developing and implementing a prescribed burn.